Convert GIF to WebP

 Is my GIF uploaded to a server?

-No. The GIF-to-WebP conversion runs entirely in your browser with WebAssembly — your file never leaves your device, there is no queue, and no size limit beyond your device's memory.
+The GIF-to-WebP conversion runs at native speed entirely in your browser: nothing is uploaded, your file never leaves your device, there is no queue, and no size limit beyond your device's memory.

 What happens to an animated GIF?